 Are you unsure if an email invitation is from a predatory publisher or a legitimate one?

 Jeffrey Beall, a librarian at the University of Colorado Denver, had compiled lists of "potential, possible, or probable predatory" journals and publishers.
-As of January 2017 the list is no longer updated, but thanks to the Internet Archive his work can still be viewed thanks to the snapshot.
-More details on the end of the list can be read at Retraction Watch.
+As of January 2017 the list is no longer updated.
+Details on its cessation can be read at Retraction Watch.